smndtrl/Signal-UWP/README.md

 * SignalTest: Unit tests for libaxolotl

 Please excuse the code quality, lots of strange comments and all the other creepy stuff.
-All of my C# programming experience comes from porting these libraries.
+All of my C# programming experience comes from porting the libraries and creating this app.

 ## Contact
 * smndtrl (xmpp:simon@ssl.tophostingteam.de)